Buddhism amongst Tamils in Sri Lanka: Jaffna peninsula

 Nāga Tivu/ Nāga Natu was the name of the whole Jaffna Peninsula in some historical documents.
 There are number of Buddhist myths associated with the interactions of people of this historical place with Buddha.
 This Nagadeepa Purana Viharaya was located close to the ancient Nainativu Nagapooshani Amman Temple of Nainativu, one of the Shakta pithas.
 The word Naga was sometimes written in early inscriptions as Nāya, as in Nāganika - this occurs in the Nanaghat inscription of 150 BCE.

 The famous Vallipuram Buddha statue built with Dravidian sculptural traditions from the Amaravati school was found in excavations below the Hindu temple.
-The language of the inscription is Tamil language-Prakrit, which shares several similarities with script inscriptions used in Andhra at the time, when the Telugu Satavahana dynasty was at the height of its power and its 17th monarch Hāla (20-24 CE) married a princess from the island.
+The language of the inscription is Prakrit, which shares several similarities with script inscriptions used in Andhra at the time, when the Telugu Satavahana dynasty was at the height of its power and its 17th monarch Hāla (20-24 CE) married a princess from the island.
 Peter Schalk writes, "Vallipuram has very rich archaeological remains that point at an early settlement.
 It was probably an emporium in the first centuries AD. […] From already dated stones with which we compare this Vallipuram statue, we can conclude that it falls in the period 3-4 century AD.
 During that period, the typical Amaravati-Buddha sculpture was developed."
 The Buddha statue found here was given to King of Thailand by the then British Governor Henry Blake in 1906.